OUR TOWN: Frequently Asked Questions

 Q: Who reviews and selects grantees?

 A: All applications will be reviewed according to the review criteria of artistic excellence and artistic merit by an advisory panel composed of qualified peer experts, including at least one knowledgeable layperson, representing a range of multidisciplinary art, design, and economic and community development fields.
 Panel recommendations are forwarded to the National Council on the Arts, which then makes recommendations to the Chair of the NEA.
 The Chair reviews the Council's recommendations and makes the final decision on all grant awards.
 A list of past Our Town panelists is available on the website (see the Design discipline).

 Q: Can staff help me with my application?

 A: Members of Design and Creative Placemaking staff are available to answer specific questions about the application materials and forms.
 However, we do not review full proposals or provide edits to text or budgets in advance of the application deadline.
 Email OT@arts.gov with any questions.

 Q: Can my organization apply to receive funding from both the Our Town and Grants for Arts Projects or Challenge America categories?

 A: Yes.
 You may apply to other NEA funding opportunities, including Grants for Arts Projects or Challenge America, in addition to Our Town.
-In each case, the request must be for a distinctly different project or a distinctly different phase of the same project, with a different period of performance and costs.
+In each case, the application must be for a distinctly different project or a distinctly different phase of the same project, with a different period of performance and costs.
 You cannot charge the same activities/costs to two different awards at the same time.